Board of Directors

 board member / Maine Public Advocate Office

-Bill Black has recently retired from thirty years of serving as General Counsel and Deputy Public Advocate in the Public Advocate Office.
-Bill continues to represent public-interest concerns before public utilities commissions in northern New England and the Eastern Caribbean and is active on the Advisory Council to the Maine Telecommunications Relay Service.
-He is a long-time board member of Pine Tree Legal Assistance, and serves as co-chair of the annual Edmund H. Muskie Award Dinner, which raises funds for Maine six legal services organizations.
+Bill Black is retired from thirty years of serving as General Counsel and Deputy Public Advocate in Main’es Public Advocate Office.
+Bill continues occasionally to represent public-interest concerns before public utilities commissions in northern New England.
+He is a long-time board member of Pine Tree Legal Assistance, and serves as co-chair of the annual Edmund H. Muskie Award Dinner, which raises funds for Maine’s six legal services organizations.
+Bill also serves on the Board of Bay Chamber Concerts in Rockport, Maine and on the Board of the Friends of the Strand Theatre (FOST) in Rockland, Maine.
 Before moving to Maine, Bill graduated from Stanford University, received an MAT from Reed College, and graduated from the Boston University School of Law.

 board member / NTT DATA SOLUTIONS BUSINESS ANALYST